 - ½ teaspoon minced garlic

-- 2 cups cooked brown rice
+- 2 cups cooked white or brown rice

 - 1 cup sliced cucumbers

-- 1 cup cherry or grape tomatoes
+- 1 cup halved cherry or grape tomatoes

 - ½ cup sliced red onions